apache/tvm-rfcs/rfcs/0020-project_api_extend_metadata.md

          """Override __new__ to force all options except name to be specified as kwargs.""" assert "name" not in kw
 -        assert "type" in kw, "'type' parameter must be specified"
-+        assert "required" or "optional" in kw, "'required' or 'optional' must be specified"
++        assert "required" in kw or "optional" in kw, "'required' or 'optional' must be specified"
 +        assert "type" in kw, "'type' field must be specified"

          kw["name"] = name